 Telephone: +61 3 9902 4495

 Dr Barton is a senior lecturer in the Department of General Practice.
 He joined the Department in 2017 to provide leadership of the departments growing research training program which includes skills development, supervision and mentoring to undergraduate (e.g. honours), postgraduate (e.g. Masters and PhD) and post-doctoral researchers (e.g. academic registrars, post doc research fellows) in general practice.
 He also oversees the delivery of a research training 'activity package' for the Royal Australian College of General Practitioners (RACGP) to GP academic registrars participating in an academic post and RACGP Education Research Grant holders.

 Dr Barton completed his PhD in epidemiology at Monash University in 2005 then gained a post-doctoral fellowship post in primary health care with the University of Adelaide, Department of General Practice.
 This research focused on quality of primary care management for chronic disease primarily respiratory disease.
 During this time he developed expertise in mixed methods and qualitative research methods for primary care research.
-In 2010 Dr Barton moved to Flinders University in South Australia where his research focus shifted to mechanisms associated with behaviour change and health outcomes amongst older patients with multimorbidity.
-His research explored the social and emotional impact of chronic illness with a focus on these issues for people in the community living with asthma, COPD and multiple chronic illnesses.
+In 2010 Dr Barton moved to Flinders University in South Australia where he gained a tenured post in the Department of Social Health Sciences.
+Here his research explored the social and emotional impact of chronic illness with a focus on these issues for people in the community living with asthma, COPD and multiple chronic illnesses.